Farm Stress and Emotional Well-Being, Part II

 Everyone experiences anger, and it is a normal and healthy emotion.
 Anger can help a person recognize when something in life is not working.
 However, out-of-control anger responses can be devastating to an individual, their family, and those with whom they work.
 It can be very frightening to those who feel out of control and difficult to know that they may be scaring those they care about, or maybe even hurting them.
 This type of anger is more likely when stress levels are high and when there is a feeling of being trapped and having no way out of a situation.
 People who grew up in homes where anger was expressed in hurtful ways are more likely to experience anger problems as adults.
 Substance-use problems and mental illness often co-exist with anger problems.

 It’s important for people to be aware that there are skills to help them manage anger in ways that don’t cause problems.
-Two specific resources that may be helpful are 11 Anger Management Strategies to Help You Calm Down and Anger Management: Your questions Answered, listed in the Further Resources section.
+Two specific resources that may be helpful are 11 Anger Management Strategies to Help You Calm Down and Anger Management: Your Questions Answered.

 The strategies suggested in other sections of this document can be highly effective for helping to keep anger from being harmful.
 For example, counseling is often used to treat anger issues.

 Embarrassment and shame may make it difficult for someone to reach out for help with anger issues.
 This can be especially true if the circumstances have included violent behavior.
 Resistance to asking for help may be present for both the person acting out violently and anyone who is being subjected to the violence.
 Other factors that prevent reaching out for help may include isolation, lack of a trusted source of help, and fear of potential consequences.
 Two particularly common types of violence in the United States are domestic violence and child abuse.